alexandrelefourner/Phpbb-live-new-post-notification/README.md

 The debug variable is set to False.
 It gives more information about the different actions of the server.

 Once done, you should install python3 if it has not yet been done.
-I developped the server with Python3.6.4 and it should run on all upper version.
+I developed the server with Python3.6.4 and it should run on all upper version.
 You can download python [here](https://www.python.org/downloads/) (do not forget to install pip when it will be proposed in the installation. we need it right after !)

 To install the dependancies, simply paste the following commands: